erNail/grafaml/README.md

 ![Simple Dashboard](./example-dashboards/values-simple-dashboard.png)

-## Problems Grafaml Addresses

-1. **Grafana UI**: Creating and editing Dashboards in the Grafana UI can be a painstaking and slow process.

-2. **Grafana JSON Model**: Creating and editing Dashboards via the Grafana JSON model is complicated, due to the complexity of the JSON model and the absolute positioning of panels.

-3. **Version Control**: Tracking dashboard changes in Git with the Grafan JSON model is inefficient.
-Even little changes to the dashboard can cause hundreds of lines to change.

 ## Features

-**Create Dashboards from YAML**: Instead of using the Grafana UI or writing complex JSON models, you can write simplified YAML files from which the dashboard JSON is generated.
+**Dashboards from YAML**: Instead of using the Grafana UI or writing complex JSON models, you can write simplified YAML files from which the dashboard JSON is generated.
-With this, version control becomes efficient again.
+This allows better version control and code reviews.

+**Automatic panel positioning**: Grafana doesn't support relative positioning.
+When trying to write your dashboard as JSON, you need to set and keep track of the position of every panel yourself.
-**Grid-Based Panel Positioning**: Instead of worrying about the absolute positioning of every single panel, Grafaml arranges panels based on their definition order in a grid with a flexible number of columns.
+`grafaml` arranges panels based on their definition order in a grid with a flexible number of columns.

-**Kubernetes Deployment**: Grafaml is a Helm Chart.
+**Kubernetes-ready**: `grafaml` is a Helm Chart.
-Grafana Dashboards can be deployed as ConfigMaps, which can optionally be discovered by the [Grafana Sidecar Container][1].
+Grafana dashboards can be deployed as ConfigMaps, which can optionally be discovered by the [Grafana Sidecar Container][1].

 ## Limitations